Hemorrhagic Gastroenteritis or HGE: A Dangerous Canine Intestinal Disease

 Placing Puppy Girl on an old towel in the backseat of the car (wearing one of her DIY diapers), I quickly drove to the animal ER hospital, terrified she might die.
 Fortunately, there was almost no traffic so early on a Saturday morning, including cars equipped with blue lights.
 We arrived within fifteen minutes, but it seemed longer because I was so worried.

-It wasn’t easy carrying her from the parking lot into the hospital while using a cane.
-I had trouble trying to open the non-automatic hospital door.
+It wasn’t easy carrying her from the parking lot into the hospital.
+I had trouble holding her in my arms while simultaneously trying to open the non-automatic hospital door.
 Fortunately, someone rushed forward to open and hold it for me.

 I hurried to the desk and told the receptionist it was an emergency—my dog needed to be seen by a vet immediately.
 I'm sure I looked as distraught as I felt.
 Fortunately, the on-duty vet appeared very soon.
 I described the previous night’s events and my dog’s history of pancreatitis.
 While we were talking, she threw up again, more pink foam.
 He would see evidence of the bloody diarrhea in her “diaper."